Kernix13/vision-grid-express/README.md

 1. **BOARD**: Start a slideshow of just the images, and/or the images + text - issue [#44](https://github.com/Kernix13/vision-grid-express/issues/44)
 2. **INDEX**: Implement error messsage/popup for searches of "bad characters" - issue [#46](https://github.com/Kernix13/vision-grid-express/issues/46)
-3. **BOARD**: I need to add the `selected` class to `thumb-item` after each move up/down - I probably have to add the `data-id` value to local storage
-4. Add a `.disabled` class to the prev modal button when index = 0, and to next when index = arr.length - 1, set cursor to none & reduce opacity.
+3. Add a `.disabled` class to the prev modal button when index = 0, and to next when index = arr.length - 1, set cursor to none & reduce opacity.
 Do I also need to add `removeEventListener`?
-5. **README**: Finish Use of AI
+4. **README**: Finish Use of AI

 ### Non-critical